 You are cordially invited by The Victorian Vernier Society for Lunch on Thursday the 9th February @ 12:30pm at The Kooyong Lawn Tennis Club, 489 Glenferrie Rd, Kooyong.

-An excellent dinner will be served.
+An excellent lunch will be served.
 The meeting will close around 3:00pm.

 For Friends of Vernier and guests, please book using Humantix : https://events.humanitix.com/february-2023-vernier-evk2mylve

 Our first speaker will be: